eikliw/aiwise/README.md

 ## Overview

-AI Wise (AIWise.dev) is a comprehensive learning path for AI enthusiasts, similar to learningseo.io but focused on artificial intelligence concepts, tools, and applications.
+AI Wise (AIWise.dev) is a comprehensive learning path for AI enthusiasts, focused on artificial intelligence concepts, tools, and applications.

 ## Features